graik/biskit/trunk/README.txt

 * PDBModel: new report() and plot() function to get a fast overview over the content of a PDB

+* PDBModel: PDBModel( '3TGI' ) will fetch the PDB entry 3TGI directly
+  from the ncbi database or a local mirror

+* PDBModel: new maskDNA() function

-* new CommandLine.py will soon replace the old tools.cmdDict command line option parsing for scripts; with type-casting and test fixture built in
+* new CommandLine.py is a candidate to replace the old tools.cmdDict command line option parsing for scripts; with type-casting and test fixture built in

-...
+* Statistics/ROCalyzer module calculates ROC areas and their statistic significance

+* new Intervor module wraps the Voronoi interface calculator of Cazal et al (but Frederic hasn't got around to offer a intervor version for download yet... come on Frederic ;o)! )

 Release 2.1.0-beta
 ------------------